 quickly followed by Eardley Billing in January 1912 and Henry Petre in February.

-was formed to take over the assets of the Syndicate, including the aviation school.
-Monsieur M. Bechereau, the technical director
+take over the assets of the Syndicate, including the aviation school.
+Monsieur M. Bechereau, the technical director of the

-of the Paris Deperdussin Works, and the designer of the Deperdussin monoplane, became technical adviser to the Company, whilst
+Paris Deperdussin Works, and the designer of the Deperdussin monoplane, became technical adviser to the Company, whilst the

-the directors comprised Admiral the Hon.
+directors comprised Admiral the Hon.
 Sir Edmund Fremantle, G.C.B., C.M.G.
-(Chairman), Col. Wykeham Corry Dickenson and
+(Chairman), Col. Wykeham Corry Dickenson and M.

 Santoni.
 Works were by now located at Holloway Road, London, N., the building originally being a tram depot, and later concerned

 with motor-body building.
 Following this, the original Syndicate was liquidated on 30 May.